 I am charged with this place and this Enjoyment, joui-sens, to enjoy sense to the degree of making its ab-sense appear.
 The charge of protecting the empty place, namely of not supplying for the lack.
 Or again, I am charged with questioning this space.
-To protect this empty place and to question it, is to realise the locus, it is topology.
+Keeping this place empty and questioning it, is to realise the locus, it is topology.

-But to protect the empty place, I cannot fill it with sense whatever it may be.
+But to keep the place empty, I cannot fill it with sense whatever it may be.
 The matheme 'it's that'/'it's not that' constructs this ab-sense.

 Might the matheme not find some support in mathematics?
 To find in it the real of mathematics, number, quite simply or again the figure which allows it to be written?
 The ciphering and deciphering of the dream might follow.
-We would therefore have access to the real by means of a figure, one, two, three, four, etc. Does not the reference to the dual of dialogue, to the Oedipal third, to the fourfoldness in the psychoanalytic discourse go in this direction?
+We would therefore have access to the real by means of a figure, one, two, three, four, etc. Does not the reference to the dual of dialogue, to the Oedipal third, to the fourfold in the psychoanalytic discourse go in this direction?

 Far from presenting itself as one, two, three, the real number is presented in mathematics as inaccessible (cf. the power of the continuum).
-And enumeration, the numerable infinity only begins by the comparison of two, of two x's, according to the criterion of the greater and smaller order for example.
+And enumeration, numerable infinity only begins with the comparison of two, of two x's, according to the criterion of the greater and smaller order for example.